Woody plant encroachment: Carbon sequestration

-Total ecosystem carbon

 Considering above-ground biomass alone, woody plant encroachment may appear to function as a carbon sink.
 However, when accounting for losses in the herbaceous layer and changes in soil organic carbon (SOC), the quantification of terrestrial carbon pools and associated fluxes becomes significantly more complex and highly context-dependent.
 Accurate assessments of changes in carbon sequestration and storage therefore require a holistic approach, considering both above-ground and below-ground carbon stocks, and must be tailored to each specific ecosystem.

 Elevated atmospheric CO_{2} levels generally promote woody plant growth, which increases nutrient uptake from the soil and can in turn reduce the soil's capacity to store carbon.
 In contrast, grasses contribute less biomass above ground but play a significant role in below-ground carbon sequestration.
 Several studies have found that gains in above-ground carbon during encroachment can be entirely offset by losses in below-ground carbon.

 Empirical evidence shows that while woody encroachment may lead to overall carbon increases in wetter ecosystems, it can result in carbon losses in arid environments.
 Some studies indicate that carbon sequestration may increase for a number of years following encroachment, but the extent of this increase is strongly influenced by annual rainfall.
 In dry regions with less than 400 mm of precipitation, woody encroachment appears to have minimal impact on carbon sequestration potential.

 This suggests that the carbon benefits of woody plant encroachment may decline with future climate change, particularly in ecosystems projected to experience reduced rainfall and increased temperatures.
 Moreover, woody encroachment has been linked to increased fluvial erosion, which can lead to the release of previously stabilised organic carbon from legacy grasslands.
 Encroached systems are also more vulnerable than open grasslands to carbon loss during periods of drought.
 Among the ecosystems anticipated to lose carbon storage under advancing woody encroachment is the tundra.

 Factors relevant for comparisons of carbon sequestration potentials between encroached and non-encroached grasslands include the following: above-ground net primary production (ANPP), below-ground net primary production (BNPP), photosynthesis rates, plant respiration rates, plant litter decomposition rates, soil microbacterial activity.
-Also plant biodiversity is an important indicator, as plant diversity contributes more to soil organic carbon than the quantity of organic matter.
+Plant biodiversity is also an important indicator, as plant diversity contributes more to soil organic carbon than the quantity of organic matter.

-Above-ground carbon

 Woody plant encroachment implies an increase in woody plants, in most cases at the expense of grasses.
 Considering that woody plants have a longer lifespan and generally also more mass, woody plant encroachment typically implies an increase in above-ground carbon storage through biosequestration.
-Studies however find that this is dependent on climatic conditions, with above-ground carbon pools decreasing under woody encroachment where mean annual precipitation is less than 330mm and increasing where precipitation is higher.A contributing factor is that woody encroachment decreases above-ground plant primary production in mesic ecosystems.
+Studies however find that this is dependent on climatic conditions, with above-ground carbon pools decreasing under woody encroachment where mean annual precipitation is less than 330 mm and increasing where precipitation is higher.
+A contributing factor is that woody encroachment decreases above-ground plant primary production in mesic ecosystems.